S-charlo/info550-test-repo/README.md

 Here is text for my first commit in my first repo.

-Adding text for another commit

-Text for yet another commit

 # My second commit

 Here’s more text for my second commit